As a neighborhood, no other barrio has changed more than Chacarita has in the short time since I began this blog back in 2017.

 He never married or had children, so Gardelianos, his fans, maintain his grave.

-Find his grave at the corner of streets 6 and 33.
+Find his grave at the corner of streets 6 and 33 (Google Maps can help you find it if you understandably get lost here).

 Gardel died young, in a plane accident in Colombia.
 The effort to bring his body back home was no small undertaking.